richardcblewett/wayfarer/README.md

 3. A post's content must not be empty.

 ### Sprint 4: It's Raining...(Day 4 and beyond)
 1. Call [Open Weather API](https://openweathermap.org/current) for each city to display the current weather on each city's page.
+(In progress)

 ### Where to go from here